Clear Skin: Step by Step

 Enjoy Your Favorite Foods

-It's a myth that oily foods or chocolate directly causes pimples.
-Acne occurs when pores are blocked by oils, skin cells, and normal bacteria, causing inflammation.
-But if certain foods seem to cause you to break out, try to avoid them.
+It's a myth that oily foods or chocolate directly cause pimples.
+Acne happens when pores are blocked by oils, skin cells, and normal bacteria, causing inflammation.
+If certain foods seem to make you break out, avoid them.
 But you don't need to shun pizza or chocolate for clear skin.

 Avoid oil-based cosmetics.
 How can you tell?
 Follow this simple guideline: Creamy foundation or blush generally can clog pores.
 Mineral-based cosmetics, which are light and powdery, may be less likely to do so.
 You can look for “noncomedogenic” on makeup labels.